arquillian/arquillian-extension-liferay/arquillian-extension-liferay-example/README.md

 * Liferay 7.0.0
 * JUnit 4.12

-##Creating a Liferay Portlet
+##Creating a Liferay Portlet for testing

-##Add Liferay, Portlet and OSGi dependencies to pom.xml
+###Add Liferay, Portlet and OSGi dependencies to pom.xml

 ```xml
 ...